 Fill separate bowls with coffee grounds and baking soda.
 Set out overnight or for a couple of days.
 Reportedly works wonders at absorbing odors in the air.

-Peppermint – or Vanilla-scented Cotton Balls
+Peppermint – or Vanilla-Scented Cotton Balls

 Sprinkle peppermint or vanilla essential oil on cotton balls.
-Place in a small bowl in bathroom, such as behind the toilet.
+Place in a small bowl in the bathroom, such as behind the toilet.

 Vodka and Essential Oil Air Freshener